dlang/DIPs/Template.md

 ## Description

-Detailed technical description of new semantics / changes.
+Detailed technical description of the new semantics.
+Language grammar changes (per https://dlang.org/spec/grammar.html) needed to support the new syntax (or change) must be mentioned.

 ### Rationale